Scott-Devine/CloudMELT/README.md

 Currently CloudMELT only supports static Toil clusters, meaning that the size (number of AWS instances) and composition (instance types) of the AWS cluster is fixed for the duration of the workflow.
-(Toil also supports dynamic cluster provisioning, in which cluster nodes are started and stopped as needed as the workflow progresses.)
+Toil also supports dynamic cluster provisioning, in which cluster nodes are started and stopped as needed as the workflow progresses, but this feature is not yet supported in CloudMELT.

 Since Toil relies on the Container Linux by CoreOS AMI, only instance types supported by that AMI can be used (see the [CoreOS AMI page][core_os_ami]